obitodarky/flutter-git-graph/README.md

 ## Improvements and Possible Changes
-### User Interaction
-- **Heatmap Interaction**: Users can tap on the heatmap cells to view detailed transaction information in a tooltip.
-- **Data Refresh**: A floating action button allows users to refresh the data, triggering a new fetch and updating the heatmap accordingly.

 1. **Error Handling**:
    - Implement comprehensive error handling and assertions for data, UI, etc. This includes handling index out of range errors, null values, and edge cases.
 The code should be tested for all types of data to ensure robustness.